ADD CONDITION

 Pediatric Use

 Pediatric patients should be kept out of reach of children.
-For adults and children aged 5 years and older, the recommended dosage is to dissolve 2 lozenges (one at a time) slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
+For those aged 5 years and older, the recommended dosage is to dissolve 2 lozenges (one at a time) slowly in the mouth, with the option to repeat every 2 hours as needed or as directed by a healthcare professional.
 For children under 5 years of age, it is advised to consult a doctor before use.

 Geriatric Use

 There is no specific information regarding the use of this medication in geriatric patients, including dosage adjustments, safety concerns, or special precautions.
-Healthcare providers should exercise caution when prescribing this medication to elderly patients, as individual responses may vary.
-Monitoring for potential adverse effects and therapeutic efficacy is recommended in this population.
+Healthcare providers should exercise caution when prescribing this medication to elderly patients, as they may have altered pharmacokinetics and pharmacodynamics.
+Close monitoring is recommended to ensure safety and efficacy in this population.

 Pregnancy